lowski/lowski.github.io/docs/emberjs/attaching-custom-behavior-to-changeset.md

 });
 ```

-I had to figure out how to correctly propagate changes on `items` in the changeset to `itemsAttributes` in the model.
+So the last remaining piece was to propagate changes on `items` in the `changeset` to `itemsAttributes` on the model.
 It actually turned out to be as simple as overriding `execute` function on the changeset:

 ```javascript
 Changeset.reopen({